cechinel/APOD/README.md

 **Required**
 - [Flutter](https://flutter.dev/)
 - [Android SDK](https://developer.android.com/studio)
-- This project is using a demo key (DEMO_KEY) as api_key, but you can create your api_key directly on the [NASA](https://api.nasa.gov/) website and place it for testing in the headers_interceptors file and replace 'DEMO_KEY' with your api_key.
+- You will need an API key, you can get one [here](https://api.nasa.gov/).
+Now with your API_KEY on hands paste it into the env.json environment variable.

 **Versions**
 - [Flutter](https://flutter.dev/) `3.19.5`